rossdowthwaite/Kill-Bad-Aliens/README.md

-Kill-Bad-Aliens
+Kill Bad Aliens
 ===============

-Phaser - HTML 5 game
+Phaser.js - HTML 5 game

 First Dive into the phaser game framework - wont't be the last.